Electrical Engineering Technology

-- Graduates will be able to accept increasing levels of responsibility by learning new skills and adapting to changing technology in the workplace.
+- Graduates will be able to accept increasing levels of responsibility by using critical thinking skills and adapting to changing technology in the workplace.

 - Those graduates choosing to continue their education in a four-year engineering technology program will have the technical, communication, and team working skills to perform satisfactorily in such programs.

-- an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results
+- an ability to conduct standard tests, measurements, and experiments and to ethically analyze and interpret the results;

-- an ability to function effectively as a member of a technical team delivering timely and quality contributions to the team goal.
+- an ability to function and grow effectively as a member of a technical team delivering timely and quality contributions to the team goal.

-- ELN a: the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems
+- the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems; and

-- ELN b: the application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of electrical/electronic systems
+- the application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of electrical/electronic systems.

 Why Choose Central Piedmont